Paul Broca: Early work

 Since the 1600s, the majority of medical advancements emerged through interaction in independent and sometimes secret societies.
 The Society Anatomique de Paris met every Friday and was chaired by anatomist Jean Cruveilhier, and interned by "the Father of French neurology" Jean-Martin Charcot; both of whom were instrumental in the later discovery of multiple sclerosis.
 At its meetings, members would make presentations regarding their scientific findings, which would then be published in the regular bulletin of the society's activities.

 Like Cruveilhier and Charcot, Broca made regular Society Anatomique presentations on musculoskeletal disorders.
 He demonstrated that rickets, a disorder that results in weak or soft bones in children, was caused by an interference with ossification due to disruption of nutrition.
 In their work on osteoarthritis, a form of arthritis, Broca and Amédée Deville, Broca showed that, like nails and teeth, cartilage is a tissue that requires absorption of nutrients from nearby blood vessels, and described in detail, the process that lead to degeneration of cartilage in joints.
-Broca also made regular presentations on the clubfoot disorder, a birth defect where infants feet where rotated inwards at birth.
+Broca also made regular presentations on the clubfoot disorder, a birth defect where infants feet are rotated inwards at birth.
 At the time Broca saw degeneration of muscle tissue as an explanation for this condition, and while the root cause of it is still undetermined, Broca's theory of the muscle degeneration would lead to understanding the pathology of muscular dystrophy.
 As an anatomist, Broca can be considered as making 250 separate contributions to medical science.

 As a surgeon, Broca wrote a detailed review on recently discovered use of chloroform as anesthesia, as well as on his own experiences of using novel pain managing methods during surgery, such as hypnosis and carbon dioxide as a local anesthetics.
 Broca used hypnosis during surgical removal of an abscess and received mixed results, as the patient felt pain at the beginning which then went away, and she could not remember anything afterwards.
 Because, of inconsistent results reported by other doctors, Broca did not repeat in using hypnosis as an anesthetic.
 Because of his patient's memory loss, he saw the most potential in using it as a psychological tool.
 In 1856, Broca published On Aneurysms and their Treatment, a detailed, almost a thousand page long review of all accessible records on diagnosis and surgical and non treatment for these weakened blood vessels conditions.
 This book was one of the first published monograms on a specific subject.
 Before his later achievements, it was this work, that Broca was known for by other French doctors.